Tesnich/CPP-20-Notes/README.md

 ### All folders are considered there own workspace.

+Below are my visual studio settings, if only to serve as a guide to my future self.

-## The tasks.json I used per folder...
+## tasks.json
 ```
 {
 	"version": "2.0.0",